 Table of Contents

-Oh, and I highly suggest pairing this braised beef shank with these air fryer smashed potatoes, this Instant Pot Spanish rice, or this Longhorn steakhouse bread.
-All of those recipes compliment this beef recipe incredibly well.
+By the way, I highly suggest pairing this braised beef shank with these air fryer smashed potatoes, this Instant Pot Spanish rice, or this Longhorn steakhouse bread.
+I usually make one or two of those recipes to go with it, and they're always a crowd pleaser.

-And trust me when I tell you that you'll definitely want something that can soak up every last drop of that delicious braising liquid!
-So, even if you don't make one of those recipes, make sure to atleast have some fresh bread on hand to do that.
+Oh, and trust me when I tell you that you'll definitely want some food vehicle to soak up every last drop of that delicious braising liquid!
+So, even if you don't make one of the recipes I listed above, make sure to have some fresh bread on hand.

 - 1 tbsp.
 Olive Oil